Christine Nakwang Tubo

-Christine Nakwang Tubo also known as Christine Tubo Nakwang is a Ugandan politician who is currently the woman representative member of parliament for Kaabong District.
+Christine Nakwang Tubo (born 7 November 1967) also known as Christine Tubo Nakwang is a Ugandan politician who is currently the woman representative member of parliament for Kaabong District.
 Christine was among the National Resistance Movement (NRM) representative in the by- elections of 2021 which happened because Rose Lily Akello the former woman representative of Kaabong District opted to represent the newly created Karenga District that was carved out of Kaabong District.
 She was nominated over Fadouta Ahmed and Agnes Napio who were also under the NRM ticket.
 Nakwang was competing with Forum for Democratic Change (FDC)'s candidate Judith Adyaka Nalibe who abandoned the race over allegations of limited support from her party.
 The need to improve Education and health services in Kaabong District has been listed as the key targets of the newly elected member of parliament Christine Tubo Nakwang.

 Early life and education

 Christine was born on 7 November 1967 in Kaabong District. she is an accountant by profession.
 She started her education journey at Komukuny Girls for her primary where she attained the Primary Leaving Examinations certificate in 1982, then went to Kangole Girls Secondary School where she attained the U.C.E certificate in 1986.
 Later, she joined Moroto High school for U.A.C.E in 1989.
 She joined Nkumba University for higher Diploma in Accounting in 1992.
 Finally, she went to Kampala International University where she pursued a bachelor's degree in business administration (BBA) in 2006.